 Call Center Answering Service & Missed Calls

 Did you ever have a call after business hours, one that was missed, and nobody was there to answer it?
 You might have brushed it off as a small inconvenience, and the customer can always call in the morning.
 But did you know more than half of your customers won’t leave a voicemail when you missed their call, and 85% won’t even call back?
 Instead, they’ll call your competition.
 What’s worse, as every call is a potential customer that is both an opportunity to boost sales and reputation, missing their call means losing revenue.
+One of the best options you can choose is to go for call center outsourcing to the Philippines.
+They are one of the most in-demand when it comes to customer service and can provide a 24/7 support which is a great resolution to your dilemma.

 Nowadays, an automated message or call will tag your business as cold and uncaring to potential customers, and word goes around fast, maybe even faster than if it was a positive comment.
 This will take a toll on your company’s reputation, even though you think it’s just one customer.
 But always remember, that one customer has a family and several friends that will take their word for it.
 Luckily, companies that offer customer service via call centers such as https://www.interconmessaging.com/telephone-answering-reception-solutions/ exist for your company’s benefit!
 According to many of its clients’ feedback, a considerable amount of after-business calls has been catered and added to their sales.